Skip to main content

 Living Out the Promise

 So, how do we live out this promise?
-How do we experience God's peace in the midst of life's challenges?
+How do we experience God's peace when faced with life's challenges?
 Here are three concrete ways to apply this truth: